jialihan/blog/docs/web-design/design-building-blocks.md

 #### 3.1 Relational DB

-A relational database like `SQL` is a collection of data items organized in tables.
+A relational database like `SQL` is a collection of data items organized in tables. handle large amounts of **structured data**, enforce data integrity, and support **complex queries and ACID transactions**.

 ![image](../assets/relational_db_image.png)

+** Good Examples** of using RDBMS (eg: `MySQL, PostgreSQL`):

+- `Enterprise Applications`: For managing customer data, `inventory, employee records, and financial transactions`, where **data integrity and relationships are critical**.

+- `E-commerce Platforms`: Handling product catalogs, customer orders, and payment transactions, **requiring complex queries and transaction processing**.

+- `Banking and Financial Services`: Managing accounts, transactions, and user data, where the **ACID properties ensure the reliability and consistency** of financial operations.

 #### 3.2 How to scale the RDBMS?